Gravitational quasinormal modes for Lifshitz black branes: Introduction

 Recent studies of a specific $z=2$ Lifshitz geometry arising as reduction of higher-dimensional theories\cite{Christensen:2013rfa} suggested that Lifshitz field theories couple generically to Newton-Cartan geometries on the boundary \textemdash note that $z=2$ is special as the symmetry group can be augmented by Galilean boosts.
 This study has lead to some resurgence of interest in non-relativistic holography, including studies of intrinsically non-relativistic gravity theories such as Horava-Lifshitz \textemdash this is to be contrasted with what has been stated above, where one considers relativistic gravity theories that admit non-relativistic solutions.

 Scalar field QNMs in Lifshitz black brane backgrounds were considered previously in the literature.
 In particular, the cases that have been studied include $D = 3, z = 3$ in NewMassiveGravity \cite{Cuadros-Melgar:2011wen}, $D\ge 4, z=2$ in $R^2$ gravity \cite{Abdalla:2012si} and $D\ge 2, z=2$ in a $R^3$ gravity \cite{Giacomini:2012hg}.
 Additionally, the case of $D= 4 , z = 2$ has been studied in the Einstein-Proca-Scalar theory \cite{Gonzalez:2012de}, in the EMD setup \cite{Myung:2012cb} and in a topological black hole in a Einstein-Maxwell-Proca background \cite{Gonzalez:2012xc,Mann:2009yx,Brynjolfsson:2009ct,Becar:2015kpa}.
 All these quasinormal modes were found to be purely imaginary.
 This is in contrast with the results of \cite{Sybesma:2015oha} for the EMD model that showed that, at zero momentum, these modes have purely imaginary frequencies for $z\ge D-2$, while for $z< D-2$ they pick up a real part.
 In all case, all quasinormal modes are situated in the lower half-plane of complex frequencies, indicating stability.
+Furthermore, in the context of holographic superconductors in a Lifshitz background, \cite{Natsuume:2018yrg} found hydrodynamic modes in the QNM spectrum of the charged scalar field close to the critical temperature.

 In this work we study gravitational QNMs, focusing on the EP and the EMD model for $D=4,5$ and general $z$.
 These QNMs are more interesting than scalar ones because the corresponding fluctuations couple to conserved currents in the dual field theory.
 Currently, these have only been calculated for the EP model for $D=4, z=2$ at zero temperature \cite{Zingg:2013xla} and negative imaginary frequencies were found.
 Our results for the leading behaviour of the dispersion relations of the gapless (hydrodynamic) modes are summarised in the table below